The Splash program began in February 1999 to fulfill two needs.

 awareness of Sacramento’s water resources and the public’s role

 in their protection.
-The other was the desire of Eva Butler, a local biologist, to
+The other was the desire of Eva Butler, a

-water and habitat.
+can help protect water and habitat.

 In 1997, Eva began volunteering at Crocker Riverside Elementary